Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Refund.md

 ## Refund Using Referenced Identifier

+A refund request is initiated by sending the 'referenceTransactionDetails' in the payload and may contain the 'amount' object based on the refund type.

+## Refund Using Referenced Transaction

 ## Minimum Requirements

 A refund request is initiated by sending the `transactionId` in the request and may contain the `amount` object based on the refund type.